 I have best intentions to do what I say I'll do.
 If you're not getting something from me that I've promised you - remind me.
 It won't "bug me".
 I track tasks in so many ways sometimes things fall through the cracks.

-Leading a cross-functional department of engineers: frontend, backend, mobile, and QA.
+Leading a cross-functional department of frontend, backend, and mobile engineers / product managers and designers / data engineers.

 Director